 How To Get Medical Marijuana Cards In Kansas [2021 Update]

 This Kansas Cannabis Guide covers what you currently can and cannot do in Kansas in terms of marijuana possession.
 What recent efforts to revamp the state’s marijuana laws and implement a legitimate medical marijuana program in Kansas.
 And, most importantly, some of the rules and regulations that you really ought to know about if you’re thinking of becoming a Kansas medical marijuana patient.

-- Did you know that, although marijuana is illegal in Kansas, some medical marijuana patients are immune from prosecution?
+Although marijuana is illegal in Kansas, some medical marijuana patients are immune from prosecution.

-- Did you know that in March 2015, a medical marijuana patient in Kansas was arrested and charged with five felony counts of cannabis possession, and lost custody of her 11-year-old child?
+In March 2015, a medical marijuana patient in Kansas was arrested and charged with five felony counts of cannabis possession, and lost custody of her 11-year-old child.

-- Did you know that the city of Wichita KS has different marijuana possession laws than the rest of the state?
+The city of Wichita KS has different marijuana possession laws than the rest of the state.

-- Did you know that all the states surrounding Kansas have some form of legal marijuana?
+All the states surrounding Kansas have some form of legal marijuana.